datsoftlyngby/soft2019spring-algorithms/Weeklies/Week_07/README.md

 ### Classroom Activities

 - Check: did we all hand in assignment #1, properly submitted to peergrade?
 - Review of exercises from last week, by peer presentations and discussion.
-Who was in charge --  remind me :-) ?
+Team _'NSquared'_ is anchor on (but accountable for) the review.
 - Student Q & A session
-- ...

 **Estimated need for activity out side classroom:** This week has some serious coding ahead.
 Sp you may find that 6 hours may suffice, but think '8' instead.
 I will relieve some of that to be started off during classroom time, since the lectures will be a bit more sparse this week.